jottinog/dwi/README.md

 For example, if a subject moved in run1 and we subseuqently have run1a and run1b, possible combinations include: run1a and run2 or run1b and run2 ✅.
 It will never combine run1a and run1b ❌.

 The script expects the following structure.
-Timestemp corresponds to YYYY/MM/DD/HH/MM/SS, typically contained within the header of the file after conversion with dcm2niix:
+Timestamp corresponds to YYYY/MM/DD/HH/MM/SS, typically contained within the header of the file after conversion with dcm2niix:

       sub-001/
         dwi_1/